namolnad/danloman-dot-com/_drafts/use-a-gatekeeper-to-manage-control-flow.md

 }
 ```

-The boolean extension alone covers off on the majority of simple cases—like the example above—however we can easily add another extension to enable this to work for a much more complex bit of state management.
+The boolean extension above covers the majority of simple cases, however, we can easily add another extension to enable this to work for a much more complex bit of state management.

 ``` swift
 extension Gatekeeper where Value: SetAlgebra {